 Today’s blog post will again be confined to combing the small details from a small segment of the surah.
 We’ll start where we left off after Moses fled from the retribution of the Egyptians.
 Try reading through ayat 22-43 to see what details pop out to you.

 Ayat 22-29 encompass Moses’ life amongst the Midianites.
 He flees those who would kill him in Egypt and goes to Midian as a man without a plan.
 What Moses hopes on his way out is that God will provide for him “the sound way.”
 This prayer has the potential to be interpreted in many ways.
 Moses currently lacks any family protection, means of living, or home.
-The soundness he is praying for could just be these resources for basic security.
+The soundness he is praying for could just be these items of basic security.
 If we adopt Yusuf Ali’s creative expansion of the murder story –that Moses was conflicted over the nuts and bolts of righteous living– then perhaps this prayer is for guidance on the way to live morally.
-Another option, something that I forgot to muse upon last week, is that Moses is self-aware of his destiny to overthrow Pharaoh and free the Hebrews.
+Another option, something that I forgot to muse upon last week, is that maybe Moses is self-aware of his destiny to overthrow Pharaoh and free the Hebrews.
 In his willingness to execute violence upon the Egyptians, was he thinking he was taking his first steps in this quest?
 And since those efforts resulted in disastrous failure, is he now adopting patience and wisdom to rely upon God to reveal the methods that would be successful?
-All of these prayers would be answered through the rest of the events in Moses’ life.
+All of these prayers would be answered through the coming events.

-There is a sort of meet-cute between Moses and this one-of-the-two-women.
+There is a sort of meet-cute between Moses and One-of-the-Two.
 In ayah 24, after showing kindness to the women, Moses waits in the shade and prays to God to provide, “whatever good you would send down to me.”
-The very next ayah leads with one-of-the-two approaching Moses with an invitation to her father’s house.
-The woman’s approach and presence is emphasized, which strongly implies that, besides the invitation to her father’s house, she is part of the good that God is sending Moses.
+The very next ayah leads with One-of-the-Two approaching Moses with an invitation to her father’s house.
+The woman’s approach and presence is emphasized, which strongly implies that (besides the invitation to her father’s house) she is part of the good that God is sending Moses.
 Tying back to An-Nisa 19, the Quran does view wives and women as something good from God to be taken seriously.
 Though –as with the goodness of all mankind– this goodness is conditional.

-In the realm of details that puzzle me for just existing, the father-in-law contracts Moses to work for a term of eight years.
+In the realm of details confuse me with their mere existence, the father-in-law contracts Moses to work for a term of eight years.
 Or ten.
 Whichever.
 Moses agrees that either term is fair, then fulfills his term… But which one?
 If he only fulfilled the eight, then we’d presume his father-in-law was the generous one and released him at the earlier date.
 If he fulfilled the ten, then Moses was the generous one and stayed longer than the minimum.
 Does it matter to the story whichever one Moses fulfilled?
-No. I’m just really puzzled why it would be here if it doesn’t actually say anything.
+No. I’m just really puzzled why it would be here if it doesn’t have anything to say.

 ….I’ve nothing new here